ReKreker/selflock/README.md

 # Selflock

 This utility is designed to prevent users from spending excessive time in specific applications by imposing time limits on their usage.
-The configuration of the utility is achieved by editing the rules[] variable, allowing for customization of time limits for different applications.
+The configuration of the utility is achieved by editing the rules.

-## Features
-- **Time Limit Setting**: Users can set specific time limits for individual applications by modifying the rules[] variable.
-- **Application Blocking**: Once the allotted time limit for an application is reached, the utility will block further usage of that application.
-- **Customization**: The utility provides flexibility for users to tailor time limits based on their preferences and requirements.
-- **Efficiency**: By preventing excessive usage of specific applications, this utility promotes better time management and productivity.

 ## Usage

-To use this utility, simply edit the rules[] variable to specify the time limits for different applications.
+To use this utility, simply edit the rules to specify the time limits for different applications.
 The utility will then enforce these limits, blocking access to applications once the specified time threshold is reached.

 ## Example Configuration

-In `config.c` there is tables with rules:
+In `src/config.c` there is tables with rules:

 ```c
 static const struct sl_rule_t rules_[] = {
         {